Teamwork Healthcare Limited (“Teamwork”, “us” or “we”) uses and protects your personal information collected by Teamwork when you use this website.

-Teamwork H&C is committed to ensuring that your privacy is protected in accordance with the General Data Protection Regulation as enacted by the Data Protection Act 2018 (GDPR).
+Teamwork is committed to ensuring that your privacy is protected in accordance with the General Data Protection Regulation as enacted by the Data Protection Act 2018 (GDPR).
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in-accordance with this privacy statement.

 Teamwork may change this policy by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 1st January 2019.

 PERSONAL DATA AND SENSITIVE PERSONAL DATA